 Allowing employees to work from home has definite perks for the small business owner, including promoting a satisfied workforce and cutting down on office space expenses.
 Amid all of the telecommuting fanfare, however, there are still potential liabilities to consider when you have home-based employees.
-(There are also a few employees who should never work from home.)

-Work-from-home employees may expose your company to risks not currently covered by your insurance policy.
+Work-from-home employees may expose your company to risks not currently covered by your small business insurance policy.
 Before you give employees the green light to forge their own paths in a home office, familiarize yourself with your responsibilities as a telecommuting boss.

 What If an Employee Is Injured While Working from Home?